winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 Those who come to venerate it\\
 Will obtain measureless merit.”

 259\.
 The Buddha told Ānanda, “There are four kinds of people in the world who should be memorialized by building a shrine and providing incense, flowers, silk canopies, and music there.
 Who are the four?
-First, a tathāgata should have a shrine build for him.
-Second is a pratyeka buddha.
-Third is a disciple [of a buddha].
+First, a <em>tathāgata</em> should have a shrine built for him.
+Second is a <em>pratyeka buddha</em>.
+Third is a disciple [of a <em>buddha</em>].
 Fourth is a [noble] wheel-turning king. Ānanda, these four kinds of people should be memorialized by building a shrine and providing incense, flowers, silk canopies, and music.”
 {: #p259}

 260\.
 The Bhagavān then spoke in verse: